 They commonly work in the construction and IT industries, creative industries such as music and film, and as owner drivers and forestry contractors.

-Once you make the decision to become an independent contractor, you will need to:
+Once you make the decision to become an independent contractor, you'll need to:

 - understand your tax obligations

-- check Business.gov.au and Independent Contractors Australia for information about other key compliance issues such as super, insurance and workers compensation
+- visit Self-Employed Australia for information about super, insurance and workers compensation

-- think about whether you need to register a business name - this task is optional if you are trading under your personal name
+- register a business name (this is optional if you're trading under your personal name)

 - apply for the relevant licences and registrations

 - protect your intellectual property

 - find the right insurance to protect yourself against disruptions to your business such as legal claims or work injuries.